clemsonciti/python-installation-on-palmetto/README.md

 ### Installing packages in an environment

-From within an environment,
+A newly created `conda` environment contains a few core packages, but in general, you will have to install whatever packages you need inside this environment.
-any packages you install will be available only within that environment.
+Any packages you install will be available only within the environment.

 #### Using `conda install`